Undivided Attention: Are Intermediate Layers Necessary for BERT?: Architectural Modifications

 Our main motivation is to decrease model size and complexity while quantifying and understanding any negative impact of reducing the number of intermediate blocks on model accuracy.
 To this end, we modify the BERT architecture by removing some of the intermediate blocks within the network.
 More specifically, an intermediate block will be added only after every $n$ self-attention blocks.
 If the total number of self-attention blocks in the network is $m$ then the modified network will contain $\lfloor\frac{m}{n}\rfloor$ intermediate blocks.
 For example, when $n$ = 1 the network is unmodified and contains $m$ intermediate blocks.
 However, when $n$ = $\infty$ the modified network contains no intermediate blocks.
+See Figure \ref{fig:modified_network} for an example of the modified BERT\textsubscript{BASE} network with $n$ = 2.

 Note that $n$ is an architectural hyper-parameter that can be changed to make trade-offs in network size, complexity and accuracy.
 We experiment with different values of $n$ and analyze its effects with multiple fine-tuning tasks.